 Clearly we’re not going to engage in the brutal ancient customs of the Romans, BUT we can celebrate Lupercalia in our own modern way.
 This is particularly a fun holiday to celebrate if you dislike Valentine’s Day, don’t have a lover, or just want to try something different.
 Mix and match or choose just one.
 But have a fun Lupercalia!

 Lupercalia is in the month of February, and it was also called dies Februatus by the ancient Romans.
 Februatus translates to “purge”.
 Therefore, if you don’t want to celebrate the pagan Valentine’s Day with love-making and feasting, make it a day of cleansing and purging.
-Get rid of what no longer serves you and then cleanse the negative vibrations via smudging and cleansing ritual baths.
+Get rid of what no longer serves you in the physical.
+Including clutter in your space (think junky closets, pantries, fridge, etc.) and then cleanse the negative vibrations via smoke-cleansing.

 Whether you have a love interest or not, Lupercalia is about celebrating what we have on this earthly plane.
 It’s the perfect day to throw a feast!
-Make a big, gluttonous dinner and invite friends over to eat, drink and be merry!
+Make a big, gluttonous dinner and invite friends over to eat, drink and be merry.
+Choose foods that are traditional Roman or Italian, red sauces, wine, and other red foods.
+Aphrodisiacs are appropriate if you are getting romantic with the meal including strawberries, oysters, chocolate, etc. And dairy to represent the milk aspect of Lupercalia like fancy cheeses and charcuterie.

 The Romans were all about their wine.
 If you want to do Lupercalia right, you gotta drink the wine, folks!
 Red is best to represent love and passion.
 Be sure to make a toast to the ancient Romans and a fertile life before drinking the wine.
-Clink your glasses together to scare off the bad spirits lurking in the wine!
+Clink your glasses together to scare off the bad spirits lurking in the wine.
+Setting up an altar for the god of wine Dionysus or Bacchus is also appropriate.

 Trying to conceive?
 Or maybe you have no desire for a baby at all.
 Either way, fertility isn’t just about conceiving children.
 It also relates to prosperity and growth of nearly any other goal in life: career success, your passions like art, etc. Lupercalia is a powerful day to do fertility spells and rituals of any kind!